A-VT/MD/README.md

 - **app.py**: Manages the routing and serves as the entry point for the frontend application.
 - **templates/**: Directory containing HTML templates for the frontend.
 - **static/**: Directory containing static files (CSS, JavaScript, images) for the frontend.
+- **apresentacoes/**: Directory containing the slides of past presentations.

 ## Getting Started